dprocell/ATMS523-Final-Project/README.md

 ---
   #### Figures
-The following results are included, and generated in figures/fixed_time or figures/daily_max_cape depending on which dataset is used in HailAnalysis.py
+The following results are included, but can also be generated from running `HailAnalysis.py`.
+These are located in `figures/fixed_time` or `figures/daily_max_cape` depending on which dataset is used in HailAnalysis.py.
   * all_models_metrics_comparison.png
   * all_models_roc_comparison.png
   * coefficient_comparison.png